GcMAF

 (AcMNPV) baculoviral DNA (10 [mu]g) in 950 [mu]l transfection

-production of the Gc domain III peptide in insect cells.
-This
+for production of the Gc domain III peptide in insect cells.

-acids as shown in FIG. 5, was purified electrophoretically.
-Two
+amino acids as shown in FIG. 5, was purified

-[mu]g of the cloned domain (Cd) peptide was treated with
+electrophoretically.
+Two [mu]g of the cloned domain (Cd) peptide

 [0070] 1) Cloning the Domain Responsible for Macrophage